M.anifest

-Kwame Ametepee Tsikata (born 20 November 1982), known professionally as M.anifest is a Ghanaian musician, rapper and record producer.
+Kwame Ametepee Tsikata (born 20 November 1982), known professionally as M.anifest, is a Ghanaian musician, rapper and record producer.

 He won Best Rapper and Hip-Hop song of the year at the 2017 Ghana Music Awards.
 He has worked with Damon Albarn, Flea, Tony Allen, Erykah Badu, and is featured on five songs on the Rocket Juice and The Moon album.
-He is the grandson of one of Africa's foremost ethnomusicologists and composers J.H.
-Kwabena Nketia.
+He is the grandson of one of Africa's foremost ethnomusicologists and composers J. H. Kwabena Nketia.
 In 2012, The Strand on BBC Radio tipped him as one of four acts to look out for in 2012.
 In 2015 M.anifest's single "Someway bi" earned him a third-place honour in the International Songwriters Competition (ISC).
 In the same year, The Guardian named M.anifest as "the foremost rapper on the continent.".
 M.anifest currently divides his lifetime between Madina in Ghana and Minneapolis in the United States.

 Personal life and education

 M.anifest is the son of Ghanaian lawyer and academician Tsatsu Tsikata and Rev. Dr. Priscilla Naana Nketia, a lawyer and pastor.
-His maternal grandfather Joseph Hanson Kwabena Nketia was a composer, professor and ethnomusicologist.
-M.anifest emigrated to the United States in 2001 to attend Macalester College in the twin cities of Minneapolis-St. Paul, where he graduated in 2005 with a Bachelor of Arts in economics.
+His maternal grandfather J. H. Kwabena Nketia was a composer, professor and ethnomusicologist.
+M.anifest emigrated to the United States in 2001 to attend Macalester College in the twin cities of Minneapolis-St. Paul, where he graduated in 2005 with a Bachelor of Arts degree in economics.

 M.anifest went to high school at SOS-Hermann Gmeiner International College in Tema.
 He was the entertainment prefect of his school known as Amet Tsikata.
 He has had artist residencies and given lectures in St. Lawrence University and the University of Ghana, and spoken to several classes in Hamline University, (his Alma mater) Macalester College, Penumbra Theater's Summer Arts Institute and Ashesi University.